tecpg/resume_python_docx/README.md

 # resume_python_docx
-A Resume document builder python - with text to speech, picture, tabular data and QRcode
+A Resume document builder created with python - text to speech, picture, tabular data and QRcode